Editor’s note: This article has been updated following government announcements on easing of lockdown restrictions and the new Economic Recovery Plan.

 The enhanced weekly payment is €350 instead of the usual Illness Benefit rate of €203.
 It will be paid for two weeks for contact cases and up to 10 weeks for applicants with a coronavirus diagnosis.

 To apply online you will need a MyGovID account.
 You can include your medical certificate with your application, or your doctor can submit a medical certificate directly.

 The COVID Restrictions Support Scheme (CRSS) introduced in October 2020 to replace the Restart Grant Plus scheme assists companies that were forced to close or had significantly reduced trade due to the coronavirus pandemic restrictions of Level 3 or higher.

-Eligible businesses in the accommodation, arts, recreation and entertainment and non-essential retail, hair and beauty services sectors receive a weekly payment in the form of an advanced tax credit against trading expenses.
+Eligible businesses receive a weekly payment in the form of an advanced tax credit against trading expenses.

-The CRSS was initially set to run until 31 March 2021 and has been extended to 30 June 2021.
+The CRSS was set to run until 30 June 2021 but has been extended to 31 December 2021.
 For more details and how to claim under the scheme, visit the relevant section on the Revenue website.

 Small Business Assistance Scheme for COVID